 All the Bedrooms are of generous dimensions, and have fans and hair-dryers.

 Bedroom 1.
+The Master Bedroom.
 Air-conditioned, with a 6-foot double bed, an armchair, a non-working fireplace, and 2 long, east-facing windows.
 There’s plenty of cupboard space in all the Bedrooms.

 Ensuite Bathroom 1.
 With a bath, a hand-held shower, 2 washbasins, and a W.C.